Prodromos, Mount Athos: History

 1821 marks the beginning of the Greek Revolution, and the skete cannot be founded.
-Monks Patapie and Grigore left for Moldavia, taking the deed to Neamţ Monastery.
-The two died, but other two monks, Nifon and Nectarie, from Horaiţa Monastery (in Moldavia), found the document and in 1851 redeem the Prodromos cell from Greek monks for 7000 lei.
+Monks Patapie and Grigore left for Moldavia, taking the deed to Neamț Monastery.
+The two died, but other two monks, Nifon and Nectarie, from Horaița Monastery (in Moldavia), found the document and in 1851 redeem the Prodromos cell from Greek monks for 7000 lei.
 The Great Lavra strengthened the deed, and added three more articles.
 Then, Nifon and Nectarie started the fund-raising.
 The Prince of Moldavia Grigore Alexandru Ghica contributed the largest amount, 3000 ducats, along with Metropolitan Sofronie of Moldavia and Metropolitan Nifon of Wallachia.
 In 1856, Patriarch Cyril VII of Constantinople approved the establishment of the skete.

 The building of the skete's church began in 1857 and ended 1866 when, on 21 May, on Saints Constantine and Helena feast day, it was sanctified.
-The service was conducted by hegumen Isaia Vicol from Golia Monastery, in Iaşi.
+The service was conducted by hegumen Isaia Vicol from Golia Monastery, in Iași.
 The church was sacred to the Baptism of Jesus.

 The church, 30 m long and 8.5 m wide, has three domes, and it was painted in 1862-1863 by painters from Romania in a Renaissance inspired style (typical of 19th century Romanian paintings).
 On the southern wall of the porch there is a depiction of Mount Athos with the monasteries and the saints living there, between which there are 14 of Romanian origin.
 Over the main entrance in the skete there is a 23 m high belfry and a chapel sacred to the Dormition of the Theotokos.